gitlabhq/gitlabhq/doc/api/projects.md

 ### Project visibility level

-Project in GitLab has be either private, internal or public.
+Project in GitLab can be either private, internal or public.
-You can determine it by `visibility` field in project.
+This is determined by the `visibility` field in the project.

-Constants for project visibility levels are next:
+Values for the project visibility level are:

 * `private`:
   Project access must be granted explicitly for each user.